-An HBO Max and Discovery Plus merger is coming, as the two will become one app and service.
-It's not sure which will 'win' — and become the app the other lives inside of — or if either will.
-We think HBO Max should become the new home for Discovery Plus, but we'll get to why that is later.
+The two services have become one app and service.
+It's not clear which will 'win' — and become the app the other lives inside of — or if either will.
+It kind of looks like that happened.

 HBO Max and Discovery Plus merger — how much will the new app cost?

 Max costs the same $16 that people pay for HBO Max right now.

 Things get complicated, because Discovery Plus ($6.99 to $4.99 monthly) members spend much less than HBO Max ($14.99 to $9.99 monthly) members do.
 For this exact reason, it was noted near the end of the Warner Bros.
 Discovery Q2 earnings call that they plan to let Discovery Plus members stay 'grandfathered' into their original pricing for a (likely short) window of time at first.

 |Monthly ad-free price||$14.99||$6.99|

 We think that the new combined service shouldn't go above $19.99 per month (for its ad-free plan), its announced 4K price point — the new highest price for Netflix (maybe limit its ad-supported plan to maybe $12.99 per month?).

 Also, we know Q1 numbers suggest the balance leans heavily in HBO Max's favor.
 Back then, there were reportedly 76.8 million total HBO and HBO Max subscribers worldwide, and 24 million or so Discovery Plus subscribers.

 This paints a picture where HBO Max hits the upper limits for what customers are willing to pay for a service.
 At the same time, this suggests HBO Max is the stronger service — since it can get more subscribers to pay more cash.